 Starlings in the attic or on the roof?
 Those pesky starlings are notorious for causing significant damage to buildings, vehicles, property and machinery with their excessive droppings.

 Famously released in New York City's Central Park in 1890 as a way to introduce North Americans to the animals mentioned in the works of Shakespeare, starlings are an invasive species that now holds a strong presence totaling over 150 million birds.
 They live mainly in urban settings and flock in large numbers, which causes various problems for crops.
 Starlings can also spread a number of diseases to humans and other animals.

 Short-tailed and typically squat in appearance, starlings appear black or brown with iridescent green feathers around their backs, necks, and breasts.
 In winter, the plumage is speckled with white spots that replace the greens and purples of spring.
 The bill is yellow to brownish yellow depending on the season.

 Distributed throughout the U.S., the starling prefers lowlands and can be found in marshes, forests, and nesting on building rooftops.
 A hearty species, the pest bird lives in towns, cities, suburbs, and throughout the countryside, though starlings are less common in rural areas.
-Starlings can be found feeding on lawns, in fields, and even on sidewalks and parking lots.
+Starlings can be found feeding in gardens or lawns, in fields, and even on sidewalks and parking lots.
 They have spread beyond their initial range in the United States and now live as far north as Alaska.

 Are starlings known to enter homes or yards?